AI-at-MIT/ai.mit.edu/README.md

 4) Create a page for the initiative in app/router, you can copy an existing one as a template
 5) Customize the page

+Note: SVGs can sometimes display blurry on mobile due to their structure.
+When making these on Figma I often made a rectangle with a gradient and applied a mask on the front to display.
+Don't do this.
+It will lead to blurry SVGs on many IOS devices.
+An easy fix is just convert the drawing to a single path, and fill with a gradient.

 ## How does the Calendar work?